clelandlab/quick/docs/Tutorials/qick.md

 Open the router's configuration page and find the IP address of the QICK board.
 By default, the QICK board uses DHCP to get an IP address automatically.
 This IP address can be found on the router configuration page under "Connected Devices", "DHCP Clients" or similar lists.

 The IP address is labeled as `$IP` in the following steps.

-### Static IP (optional)

-SSH into the QICK board (password is `xilinx`)
+Now you can access the QICK board via SSH. (password is `xilinx`)

 ```
 ssh xilinx@$IP
 ```

-Enter root user
+To enter the root user, use the command

 ```
 sudo -s
 ```

+### Static IP (optional)

-To set up a static IP address, edit `/etc/network/interfaces.d/eth0` by the command
+Edit `/etc/network/interfaces.d/eth0` by the command (with root):

 ```
 nano /etc/network/interfaces.d/eth0
 ```

-Overwrite it with the following content
+Overwrite the whole file with the following content

 > In the example here, the target IP address is `192.168.1.100`, the gateway (IP address of the router) is `192.168.1.1`, and the netmask is `255.255.255.0`.
 >
-> You should change these values into your desired configuration.
+> You should change these values to your desired configuration.

 ```
 auto eth0